 Overview of Ohio Zoos

 We have come to love Ohio zoos!
-We’ve been to the Columbus Zoo, Toledo Zoo, and Cinncinati Zoo.
+We’ve been to the Columbus Zoo, Toledo Zoo, Cinncinati Zoo, and Cleveland Zoo.
 They all seem to be very conscious of animal conservation, seem to take great care of the animals, and are definitely bigger than our local Indianapolis Zoo.

 We loved the elephants, penguins, and flashlight fish at the Toledo Zoo.